 The most prized dolls for collectors are the early versions constructed from bisque, a form of porcelain.
 Those signed by Rose O'Neil are especially valuable.
 Later dolls were constructed from a material called composition—a combination of sawdust, resins, and other materials—and from celluloid.
 As the 1950s approached, soft vinyl came into use for the Kewpie dolls, and in recent years some manufacturers have returned to fine porcelain for limited edition models.

 These are some examples of Kewpie dolls, from the first Rose O'Neill antique bisque Kewpies all the way through to modern Kewpie dolls currently being produced by Charisma Dolls Company.
-Prices are taken from internet and dealer sales figures.Continue to 2 of 14 below.
+Prices are taken from the internet and dealer sales figures.Continue to 2 of 14 below.

 02 of 14